asiff00/TTS-Training-Blueprint/README.md

 ### Flattening the Hierarchy

-Now, as we previously mentioned, LLM is designed to predict the next token in a sequence, therefore, we need to somehow convert this complex time-intervalled 3-layered, hierarchical structure of audio codes to a flat sequence.
-We need a system that can take SNAC encoded output and convert (flatten) it to 1D sequence of tokens and take a 1D sequence of tokens and reconstruct (unflatten) it to the SNAC decoder's expected 3-layer structure.
-Here is common pattern variant used by many TTS models currently.
+Now, as we previously mentioned, the LLM is designed to predict the next token in a sequence; therefore, we need to somehow convert this complex time-interval 3-layered, hierarchical structure of audio codes to a flat sequence.
+We need a system that can take SNAC encoded output and convert (flatten) it to a 1D sequence of tokens and take a 1D sequence of tokens and reconstruct (unflatten) it to the SNAC decoder's expected 3-layer structure.
+Here is a common pattern variant used by many TTS models currently.

 Now here's the problem.
 LLMs need a flat, 1D sequence.
 Like `[1, 2, 3, 4, 5, 6, 7, 8, ...]`.
 But SNAC gives us hierarchical codes in 3 separate layers.
 So we need to flatten this mess.